Deploy Alluxio on a Cluster with HA

 19200.
 An example:

 Note that embedded journal feature relies on Ratis which uses leader election based on the Raft protocol and has its own format for storing journal entries.
-The built-in leader election cannot work with Zookeeper since the journal formats between these configuration may not match.
+The built-in leader election cannot work with Zookeeper since the journal formats between these configurations may not match.
 Enabling embedded journal enables Alluxio’s internal leader election.
 See embedded journal configuration documentation for more details and alternative ways to set up HA cluster with internal leader election.

 Zookeeper and Shared Journal Storage